tjkandala/baahu/README.md

 ## What is Baahu?

-Baahu is a small zero-dependency state-machine-based SPA framework for Javascript + TypeScript
+Baahu is a small zero-dependency Mealy machine-based UI framework for Javascript + TypeScript

 ## Features

-- [Faster and smaller than major frameworks/libraries]() (Svelte, Preact, Vue, React, and Angular)
+- [Faster and smaller than major frameworks/libraries](performance.md) (Svelte, Preact, Vue, React, and Angular)
 - Built-in robust state management: Finite State Machines!
 - Event-driven, not change-driven/reactive
 - Built-in trie-based router & code-splitting
 - First-class TypeScript support: type-checked JSX, props, states, events.
-- Events only cause the targeted machine component to re-render; you don't have to memoize children
+- [O(1) component rendering](performance#higher-level-internal-optimizations) for _all_ components, not just leaves.

 ## Get Started

-Everything you need to know about Baahu is in the docs!
+Everything you need to know about Baahu is in the [docs](https://baahu.dev)!

 ## Example Components